TheUtsavJhakhariya/ROAMIO/README.md

-# 🌍 ROAMIO - Your Ultimate Travel Companion 🌍
+# 🌍 ROAMIO - Your Ultimate Travel Planner 🌍

 Welcome to **ROAMIO**, the travel planner that makes organizing your dream trips simple, fun, and stress-free!
 From building personalized itineraries to budgeting and tracking weather, ROAMIO has everything you need to embark on unforgettable adventures.
 Whether you’re planning a weekend getaway or a month-long excursion, we've got you covered! 🌄✈️